craigerskine/pxl.media/content/games/the-legend-of-heroes-trails-of-cold-steel.md

 ---
-title: The Legend of Heroes: Trails of Cold Steel
+title: 'The Legend of Heroes: Trails of Cold Steel'
 platform: playstation-vita
 genre:
   - rpg